 4. Rinse Store-Bought Frozen Food

-This is the second biggest cause of high Nitrates, Too Many Fish!!!!
+This is the second biggest cause of high nitrate: Too Many Fish!!!!

 We are all guilty of it and it always creates more problems for us.
-How many times have we been at the store and found that fish at the top of the ‘Want List’ sitting right there in the tank!
+How many times have we been at the store and found that fish at the top of the ‘Want List’ sitting right there in the show tank?

-Having an army of tank janitors to tackle every part of your aquarium is essential to help you and mother nature do her thing.
+Having an army of tank janitors to tackle every part of your aquarium is essential to help you and mother nature keep your biological load in equilibrium.
 A good mix of snails, crabs, shrimp & microfauna will help to keep the detritus at bay, especially the detritus that is hiding in the hard-to-reach parts of the aquarium.

 Research into the types of crew available and what each critter will do is essential for you to build your army.
 Having the right amount of each species of animal is also important because if you have too many, the food supply will eventually run out for many of them, at which time they die and add to your Nitrate problem.